 One wonders if Mrs Robinson would have made her move so readily while perched on a kitchen bar stool?
 Whatever happened to the delightfully decadent home cocktail bar?
 It’s not as though we’ve all stopped drinking at home, is it?
+In fact since the pandemic so many of people prefer to stay home then venture out to the pub.
 But now we just glug wine while watching Eastenders in our leisure wear.
-I think it’s high time we glamorized drinking again.
-A drinks cabinet or drinks trolley will suffice if you don’t have room for a full blown cocktail bar.
+I think it’s high time we glamorized drinking again!
+A mid century modern drinks cabinet or drinks trolley will suffice if you don’t have room for a full blown cocktail bar.
 Either way, mine’s a Manhattan.
 Or maybe a Dirty Martini.
 A Margarita on a summer’s day.
 Oh, what the heck, I’m not fussy, just give me a drink!

 Ebay is always a great place to look for an original piece at a good price.
 I found these three beauties there.
 Click on the images to go to the listing.
 Be quick!
 You know what a bum fight it is when something actually worth having is listed.

 This auction is for a mid century cocktail cabinet.
 Teak veneer with black detail.
 Made by Beautility, with a sliding glass and teak door.
 It also has a nifty pull out shelf for mixing your cocktails.
 With a Buy It Now price of £225 this is the bargain of the week.
 There’s even a Make An Offer button if you want to barter a little.
 I do love a good haggle.
 Walter and I have it down to a fine art when visiting the souk or bazaar.

 We call it the good cop, bad cop routine.
 I say “Walter, you are simply not paying that for a Fez!” and keep walking.
 They end up feeling sorry for him and practically give it away.
 Try it!